In the private sector, budgets are managers’ short term targets for income, expenditure, profitability and growth in the coming year

 Whatever the sector, budgets are usually set using last year’s results ‘plus a little’, making them not too difficult to achieve – they’re rarely ‘stretching’

-However, if and when managers achieve their budget, many don’t try to do any better or, if they do, they don’t let it show in their results – their budget becomes an upper limit on their efforts – they ‘hide’ any surplus to give them a flying start for the following year
+And, if and when managers achieve their budget, many don’t try to do any better or, if they do, they don’t let it show in their results – their budget becomes an upper limit on their efforts – they ‘hide’ any surplus to give them a flying start for the following year

 Managers know they’ll be congratulated for ‘meeting budget’, thus helping their promotion prospects, so there’s little incentive for them to do better

-Budgets can also lock in waste
+In addition, budgets can also lock in waste

 If last year’s performance included a 30% waste of resources say, and this year’s budget is calculated simply by adding a percentage, then this will not only perpetuate such waste but add to it!